+Material

+The material:EarthMaterial property shall contain the material description of the composing part.

 EarthMaterial

 The Earth Material class holds a description of a naturally occurring substance in the Earth.
-Earth Material represents material composition or substance, and is thus independent of quantity or location.
-Ideally, Earth Materials are defined strictly based on physical properties, but because of standard geological usage, genetic interpretations may enter into the description as well.
+Earth material represents material composition or substance, and is thus independent of quantity or location.
+Ideally, arth materials are defined strictly based on physical properties, but because of standard geological usage, genetic interpretations enters into the description as well.